mikeizbicki/ucr-cs100/tutorials/valgrind/README.md

 If we take our old program example1.cpp, and add a ```delete``` right under the ```new``` statement, our problem should be fixed!

+This is an important problem to fix because if you never free up your memory when you run programs, it could cause you to run out of memory for your computer.
+This is not a very good situation to be in.

 ```